Get Kilitrek fit for the challenge of your life.

-Poor fitness and poor hiking technique are a sure way of getting knee injuries.
+Knee injuries are more likely with lack of fitness and poor hiking technique.
 Going down is harder on the knees than going up so walking poles can be very helpful.

 Tiredness makes climbers step down on to a straight leg which jolts the knee joint.
 A good technique is to step down onto a slightly bent knee which protects the joints.
 The muscles and tendons of the thigh then helps to absorb the repeated impact.
 It is hard to do this for a long time if you are unfit.
 So get kilitrek fit.
 Even doing 100 step-ups on to a low chair or high step will strengthen the all-important thigh muscles.

 Stop your exercise regime at least 4 days before you are due to start your climb in order to rest your body in preparation for the climb.

 Whatever your level of fitness, it is unlikely to reduce the chance of getting some degree of altitude sickness.
 Most climbers experience symptoms of some degree – mild headache, nausea, tiredness and loss of appetite.

 The main problem climber’s experience is altitude sickness.
 This is an acid-alkali imbalance in the blood and body fluids that affects climbers indiscriminately.
 Guides are trained to recognize the symptoms.
 Serious altitude sickness can cause shortness of breath, feeling light-headed, insomnia, reduced mental clarity and exhaustion.
 The only sure way of combating altitude sickness is to descend below 3000 meters as quickly as possible.
 Your crew will assist you down or call the mountain rescue team.
 Climbers recover quickly once they descend.

 Previously successful high altitude trekking may be an advantage but is no guarantee.
 The final 6 to 8 hours summit attempt at high altitude is the toughest part of the climb.
 Then you have a long trek down to the the camp on tired legs.